jeremykent/testrepository/README.md

 Use this command into your command prompt/terminal

 ```
-coffee --compile --output (directory to place compliled file) (file to be compiled)
+coffee --compile --output (directory to place compiled file) (file to be compiled)
 ```